milkmansson/toit-ccs811/README.md

 > over which a baseline correction is applied is 24 hours.
 Automatic baseline
 > correction is enabled after initial device operation.
 There is a mechanism to manually save and restore baseline values in the BASELINE register.
-(For additional information on this, refer to application note ams AN000370: CCS811 Clean Air Baseline Save and Restore.
-The driver exposes this setting in the following way:
+(For additional information, search for application note 'ams AN000370: CCS811 Clean Air Baseline Save and Restore'.)
+This driver exposes the feature in the following way:
 ```Toit
 // Get Baseline Value
 baseline-correction-value/int := driver.get-baseline